 The museum features exhibits that will immerse you in Seven Kingdoms lore.
 Relive great moments from the show with its extensive collection of authentic props, weapons, costumes, model cities, and more.
 You can even have your picture taken on the Iron Throne as you plan the fate of Westeros.

 The museum isn’t just for GOT superfans; it also offers plenty of interactive activities and educational programs to entertain everyone.
 There are trivia games, quizzes, and even a virtual reality experience that will transport you right into Split’s many iconic filming locations.

 See Related: Best Vacations for a Group of Friends

 12. Go Island Hopping

 Popular nearby islands include Brač, Hvar, and Vis – all of which offer plenty of activities for visitors.
-From exploring ancient ruins to snorkeling in crystal clear waters, Split’s islands are a great way to spend the day.
+Split’s islands are a great way to spend the day, from exploring ancient ruins to snorkeling in crystal clear waters.

-Tours generally last the full day, and many offer lunch onboard, so make sure to check out the various tour companies and find one that best suits your needs.
-And don’t forget to bring along a towel, sunscreen, and plenty of snacks for the journey.
+Tours generally last the full day, and many offer lunch onboard, so check out the various tour companies and find one that best suits your needs.
+And don’t forget to bring a towel, sunscreen, and plenty of snacks for the journey.

 13. Stroll the Riva Promenade

 Address: Obala Hrvatskog, 21000, Split, Croatia